uri-library-data-services/iassist-preview/content/blog/q-and-data-librarianship.md

-Question from Lila Guterman, The Chronicle of Higher Education: I\'m curious about how scientists and librarians are trained to deal with all these data sets.
+Question from Lila Guterman, The Chronicle of Higher Education: I'm curious about how scientists and librarians are trained to deal with all these data sets.
 Do library students have to take statistics?
 Do science graduate students take computer science?